 The Rise of Mobile-Friendly Websites

-Internet users are on their mobile devices more than their desktops, and spending on mobile marketing is outpacing that of desktop marketing (see the Kleiner Perkins 2017 Internet Trends report specific data measurements).
+Internet users are on their mobile devices more than their desktops, and spending on mobile marketing is outpacing that of desktop marketing (as discussed in this recent American Marketing Association article on trends from the 2020 edition of the CMO Survey).
 With Google search algorithms favoring mobile-friendly content, it’s no wonder that organizations are developing their standard websites with mobile visitors in mind.

 But just because your website can display on a mobile device—whether it be a tablet or smartphone or wearable—that doesn’t mean that your users are having an ideal experience.
 It also goes beyond having content respond to various screen sizes or having a retractable hamburger menu.
 Both Apple and Android know this, which is why there are a host of powerful settings that are intended to make these devices usable by anyone.
 The population that uses these settings is growing, and mobile web development teams would be wise to know how to develop their sites to take advantage of them.

 A Brief Introduction to Mobile Accessibility Settings

 Tucked under “Accessibility” menu in the Settings portion of your device, these options allow users with visual, auditory, mobility, and cognitive disabilities to perceive and navigate content by customizing their experience.
 Accessibility settings can be used to adjust the size of text, alter colors, or increase screen contrast.
 Options also include voice control settings, as well as tactile preferences or connections to assistive devices or keyboards.
 All of these have been purposefully designed to make the mobile experience as inclusive and usable as possible (Uses go beyond disability accommodation, too.
 One recent Lifehacker story reported that former Google design ethicist Tristan Harris recommended changing your phone display to black and white to cut down phone addiction).